 She starts by nailing her colours clearly, valuing ‘Experience’, the very first word, above ‘auctoritee’.
 She will use the empirical evidence of her personal life rather than consider the views of supposed experts in order to expound ‘the wo that is in mariage’.
 And who can blame her?
 As we know and as she reminds us, she has had five marriages.
 This immediately raises the question, though, of why she has spent her life bouncing from marriage to marriage if married life is so full of woe?
 There is a clue in a further piece of biographical information – she was first married at ‘twelve yeer… of age’.
-In Medieval times, it was not unusual for girls to marry at such an age – note that Shakespeare’s Juliet is of a similar age when her family plans to marry her to Paris before Romeo intervenes.
-Young girls were married off to form associations between powerful families, or for less powerful and affluent families, to avoid the cost of raising a girl who would not grow up to work and bring in an income; another option was to send them to a convent.
+In Medieval times, it was not unusual for girls to marry early – note that Shakespeare’s Juliet is of a similar age when her family plans to marry her to Paris before Romeo intervenes.
+Young girls were married off to form associations between powerful families.
+Less powerful and affluent families might seek marriage for their daughter to avoid the cost of raising a girl who would not grow up to work and bring in an income; another option was to send them to a convent.
 But whatever the reason, we can be sure that the girl’s full voluntary consent to marriage had little role in such family arrangements.
 We learn later that her first husbands were ‘riche, and olde’.
 It becomes clear that a twelve year old girl has found herself in an arranged marriage with an old man, who has essentially bought himself a nice young wife.
 While customary in the Middle Ages, such an idea now attracts revulsion and the context gives us more comprehension of the Wife’s situation.
 An old husband implies an early death; the Wife would still be young and without protection, and so the marriages line up.

 While that consideration of social history might lead to a view of the Wife as a victim, her own account also presents a rather different perspective.
 True to the forthright nature suggested by her appearance, she leaves her fellow pilgrims in no doubt about her unabashed enjoyment of her sexuality.
 Her defence of her sequence of husbands elides into a defence of sexual activity.
 She dismisses the Church’s teachings on the value of chastity and argues that it was never commanded by Christ.
 Indeed, she asks, if God is so keen on virginity, why ‘Were membres maad of generacion’?
 It is a fair point, but not an entirely academic one for the Wife, who assures her company that she herself will always put her own ‘membre’ to good use: